Sending Your Kid to College on a Broke-ass Budget

-If the previous choices are not an option, you may just have to let them go it alone.
+If the previous choices are not an option, and they aren’t interested in enrolling in online courses, you may just have to let them go it alone.
 I mean at this point, they are “moving out” so why not give them that extra shove into adulthood into what we so lovingly call debt.
 They can apply for student loans and financial aid.
 I would recommend that you not leave it up to the Department of Education or the bank that issued the loan to talk to your kid about borrowing money.
 Do your homework on student loans and explain their responsibilities to them.
 After all, if they default on those loans, who do you think they are gonna call?
 You guessed it, dear old mom and dad.
 Most colleges and universities also have work-study programs to help students pay for school.

 Although the lending regulations to kids under 21 and college students have become slightly more strict, now is also a good time to talk to them about debt as well since college is usually the springboard for most Americans debt anyway.
 They will probably leave college with a small house in the country worth of debt attached to their name, so the best thing you can do if you can’t cough up the dough is to make sure they are educated about debt from the start.